 Phase II/III Study to Evaluate the Safety and Efficacy of Sirolimus for Injection (Albumin Bound) Combined With Octreotide Long-acting Injection in Patients With Metastatic Gastroenteropancreatic Neuroendocrine Tumors (GEP-NETs)

 There is limited evidence regarding the benefit of adding somatostatin analogs to molecular targeted agents for well-differentiated gastroenteropancreatic neuroendocrine tumors (GEP-NETs) with poor prognostic factors.
-This trial was conducted to evaluate sirolimus for injection (albumin bound) combined with octreotide long-acting injection in patients with unresectable or recurrent GEP-NETs in the first-line setting.
+This trial is conducted to evaluate sirolimus for injection (albumin bound) combined with octreotide long-acting injection in patients with unresectable or recurrent GEP-NETs.

 • 1\.
 Unresectable locally advanced or metastatic G1/G2 GEP-NETs diagnosed by histology, according to the 2019 WHO histological grading criteria.

-• 5\.
-At least one measurable lesion that meets the RECIST V1.1 standard.
+• 4\.
+At least one evaluable lesion meets the RECIST V1.1 standard (Applicable only to the phase II safety run-in stage)

 • 6\.
 ECOG 0\